-Omar specialises in contractual and professional negligence disputes within the construction, engineering and energy sectors.
-He has acted for a wide range of clients based in the UK and internationally, including employers (state and private), contractors, and various types of professionals.
+Omar Eljadi specialises in contractual and professional negligence disputes within the construction, engineering and energy sectors.
+He has acted for a wide range of clients based in the UK and internationally, including employers (state and private), contractors, and various types of professional.

 In addition to his advocacy, drafting and advisory work, Omar provides hands-on assistance from an early stage in a dispute, including during the pre-action process, disclosure, the preparation of factual and expert evidence, and interim applications or case management conferences.

 Omar is recommended as a leading junior in the most recent editions of Chambers and Partners and Legal 500.